jonbrohauge/jonbrohauge/README.md

-I’m currently working on getting access to github.com from inside our corporate network.
-And I'm not winning this battle 🤔 When I'm taking a break from the above, my team, I work on Continuous Maintenance and Continuous Improvement on our CI/CD pipeline.
+Professionally, I work on Continuous Maintenance and Continuous Improvement on our CI/CD pipeline.
 <!--
 **jonbrohauge/jonbrohauge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.